Migration and asylum policy of the European Union: Use of migrants as weapons in hybrid warfare

 Following the deterioration of Belarus–European Union relations, Belarusian president Alexander Lukashenko threatened around 7 July 2021 to "flood" the European Union (EU) with human traffickers, drug smugglers, and armed migrants.
 Subsequently, Belarusian authorities and state-controlled tourist companies, together with several airlines operating in the Middle East, began promoting tours to Belarus by increasing flight connections from the region and issuing Belarusian visas, ostensibly for hunting trips.
 Social media groups also circulated misleading advice on border-crossing procedures to prospective migrants, many of whom aimed to reach Germany.

 According to migrant testimonies, Belarusian authorities provided instructions on where and how to trespass the European Union border, including guidance on what to say to border guards once inside EU territory.
 Some migrants stated that Belarus supplied tools such as wire cutters and axes to breach border fences; however, those who failed to cross were often forced to remain near the border by Belarusian authorities, who were accused of assaulting some migrants.
 Belarus later acknowledged that involvement by its border troops was "absolutely possible".
 Belarus also refused to allow Polish humanitarian aid to reach the migrants, including tents and sleeping bags.

 Poland, Lithuania and Latvia characterised the situation as hybrid warfare, describing it as an incident of state-facilitated human trafficking aimed at destabilising the EU.
 In response, all three countries declared states of emergency and announced plans to construct border barriers on their frontiers with Belarus.
 Poland approved approximately €353 million to build a 60 km fence.
 The EU deployed additional border officers and patrol vehicles to Lithuania, and 12 EU governments publicly expressed support for constructing a physical barrier along the EU's external border.

-Comparable, though smaller-scale, actions were attributed to Turkey during the 2020 Greek–Turkish border crisis and to Morocco during the 2021 Morocco–Spain border incident.
+Comparable actions, though smaller-scale, were attributed to Turkey during the 2020 Greek–Turkish border crisis and to Morocco during the 2021 Morocco–Spain border incident.

 In February 2016, Turkish president Recep Tayyip Erdoğan warned that Turkey could send the millions of refugees hosted in the country to EU member states, stating: "We can open the doors to Greece and Bulgaria anytime and we can put the refugees on buses ...
 So how will you deal with refugees if you don't get a deal?
 Kill the refugees?"

 In March 2025, Poland suspended the right to apply for asylum at the Belarus–Poland border, a move that received support from the European Commission.